-The carrying amounts of cash, receivables and accounts payable and accrued liabilities on the consolidated statement of financial position approximate fair market value because of the limited term of these instruments.
+The carrying amounts of cash, receivables and accounts payable and accrued liabilities on the unaudited condensed consolidated interim statement of financial position approximate fair market value because of the limited term of these instruments.
 The Company's cash equivalents classified as held-for trading are carried at fair value.
 The fair value is determined by reference to observable inputs other than quoted prices in active markets for identical assets.